This article has links to products and services we recommend, which we may make a commission from.

 What Makes Rico’s Lechon Special or “Da Best Gyud”

-The secret sauce or “magic” that we observed was passion.
-Every single person we met shared their passion and commitment to making the best lechon in Cebu, and in the Philippines.
-From the staff at the restaurants to the teams in Operations and Marketing, the single focus is quality.
+The secret sauce or magic we observed was passion.
+Every single person we met shared their passion and commitment to making the best lechon in Cebu and in the Philippines.

 Perhaps, what really makes Rico’s so special is the people!

 Filipinos are renowned for their hospitality and warm generosity, and we were fortunate to experience this firsthand during our trip to Cebu.

 While dining at Rico’s Lechon, we spoke with the “tagud” or person chopping up the pig.”.

 She kindly invited us to visit their commissary when we inquired about the cooking process.